evilnick/plakar.io/content/docs/main/quickstart/_index.md

 ## Next steps

-there is plenty more to discover about **plakar**.
-Here are our suggestions on what to try next
+There is plenty more to discover about **plakar**.
+Here are our suggestions on what to try next:

  - Enable integrations and backup more things to and from more places
  - Reduce the risk of data loss by creating multiple copies of your backups across different locations.